 From Carne Y Arena to the Classroom in Dallas

-On Tuesday afternoon, Adam Strom of Re-Imagining Migration and Rachel Rushing of the Nasher Sculpture Center led a workshop with educators exploring strategies for bridging the themes raised by Academy Award-winning Alejandro González Iñárritu’s Carne Y Arena with the lives of young people and museum visitors in our community.
+On April 5, 2022, Adam Strom of Re-Imagining Migration and Rachel Rushing of the Nasher Sculpture Center led a workshop with educators exploring strategies for bridging the themes raised by Academy Award-winning Alejandro González Iñárritu’s Carne Y Arena with the lives of young people and museum visitors in our community.
 The immersive VR experience invites viewers to witness the experiences of migrants making their way through Mexico to the U.S. border.
 Participants learned about the strength, resilience, and challenges faced by immigrant-origin students, shared migration stories that cross histories, identities, and experiences, and reimagined Emma Lazarus’ economic 1883 poem The New Colossus, for our times.

 Among the participants and attendees at the workshop was Carlos Revelo, a Professor at Tarrant County College, whose portrait is on the cover of former President George Bush’s book Out of Many, One: Portraits of Immigrants, Nancy Cuenca, co-founder of MaaPaa, an organization that supports single mothers raising young boys that have been separated from their fathers for a range of reasons including military service and immigration, Juan Contreras, founder of Texas Latino Pride, and Cindy Pedraza, the daughter of Mexican migrants and co-founder of CocoAndré Chocolates.